emit-rs/emit/book/src/reference/design.md

 ```

 Relying on `std::fmt` makes sense; you get the exact same syntax Rust developers are already familiar with, along with all the work to integrate it into the compiler, optimizations, supporting IDE tooling, and you didn't have to do anything to get it.

+`emit`'s macros are a departure from how existing frameworks in this space work. `emit` invents its own syntax using procedural macros instead of deferring to `std::fmt`.
+This document outlines why `emit`'s macro syntax was chosen and how it works, so it might serve as a data point for others who want to explore this space more in their own projects.

 ## Why not build on `std::fmt`?